Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/ui-integration/Scrolling_in_linked_channels_list.md

 **Expected**

-The user should be able to scroll in the `list of linked channels` and verify all the linked channels are present in list in the RHS of MS Teams sync plugin on MM.
+The user should be able to scroll in the `list of linked channels` and verify all the linked channels are present in list in the RHS of the MS Teams sync plugin on MM.